Wigdo/cv/index.md

 ## Awards

 CLIP scholarship
-> This is a scholarship awarded by Monash University to outstanding students of Chinese for the purposes of travelling to China on a short-term study exchange.
+> This is a scholarship awarded by Monash University to outstanding students of Chinese for the purpose of travelling to China on a short-term study exchange.